kobiso/Computer-Vision-Leaderboard/README.md

 - To access their research papers and implementations on different frameworks

 ## Leaderboards
-From now, leaderboard is provided in the below link for better accessibility and usability.
+Leaderboards are provided in the below link for better accessibility and usability.

 - [**ImageNet Classification Leaderboard**](https://kobiso.github.io/Computer-Vision-Leaderboard/imagenet)
 - [**Stanford Online Products Retrieval Leaderboard**](https://kobiso.github.io/Computer-Vision-Leaderboard/sop)